WoodAlanM/LLM-mar/README.md

 -   Change the LLM IP to the remotely accessible IP of your self-hosted LLM.
 -   Change the model name to match the model you are running.
+***
+### A good method for getting this to work is to use a service like TailScale.
+This can be installed on your phone along side of LLM-mar as well as the computer running your LLM.
+Then the IP address is tunneled through TailScale's network.
+***
 3. The main screen should show a server status.
 If the server is online, you can send your prompts as you would if you were interacting with your LLM in at your desktop.

 <p align="center">